 CALIFORNIA-NEVADA-HAWAII DISTRICT BYLAWS

-as of August 17, 2019
+Proposed changes for 2019-2020

 ARTICLE I. DEFINITIONS

 Section 1.
 Wherever these terms appear throughout these bylaws, "club" means a club in good standing as defined from time to time by Kiwanis International and "active member" means a member in good standing with his/her club.
 However, provisions regarding sending notice to clubs about meetings, amendments, and resolutions and provisions regarding payment of club financial obligations shall apply to all chartered clubs, whether in good standing or not in good standing.